nanotech-empa/blender-atomic-loader/README.md

 Follow this simple example to render a short video of LJ38 in vacuum.
 An example trajectory file can be found in the (`examples`) folder.

-Load the trajectory, draw the atoms and insert the corresponding key frames:
+Load the trajectory, draw the atoms and insert the corresponding keyframes:

 ```python
 import blender_atomic_loader as bl